jrnold/CDB90/README.md

   temporal duration of the battle; and selected environmental and tactical environment descriptors (such as type of fortifications, type of tactical scheme, weather conditions, width of front, etc.)

+The original documentation for the CDB90 dataset is in [src-data/M000121/README.TXT](https://github.com/jrnold/CDB90/tree/master/src-data/M000121).

 The directory `src-data/M000121` contains the original data from CDB90 as obtained from the NTIS.
 The original datafiles are the `WKS` files.
 However, since this is an archaic format, these were converted to `csv` files using LibreOffice (v.
 4.4.3.2; BuildId: 88805f81e9fe61362df02b9941de8e38a9b5fd16; Locale: en_).

 The directory `data` contains the revised data.
 No major substantive changes were made to the data, nor were new battles added.
 A brief summary of the revisions are: